adi1998/CauldronFishing/README.md

 ## Cauldron Fishing

 Hades II mod allowing you to fish in the Crossroads Cauldron because why not.
 The fish can be from any region.
+Should be compatible with mods adding their own fishes/fish biomes.

 ## Installation